EunoiaC/Checkbox-Questions/README.md

 ## Question Number
 The `question_number` attribute allows you to set the number of the question.

 ## Question Title
 The `question_title` attribute allows you to set the question text.

+## Correct Answer
+The `correct_answer` attribute allows you to set the correct answer.
+Put 0 for no answer.

 ## Question Text Size
 The `question_text_size` attribute allows you to set the question text size.